Knowledge Panel Ads Involve Entity Action Pairings

 The method includes receiving a search query having one or more keywords and determining, using the one or more keywords, that the search query corresponds to a search entity.
 The search entity represents a named entity in the physical world.

 What the patent also asks for is something that transforms paid search, because it no longer cares about bidding on specific keywords.
-It asks for a related online action for the search entity.
+It asks for a related online action for the search entity in knowledge panel ads.

 The method also includes retrieving search results based in part on the search query and identifying an entity-action pair that includes the named entity and an online action associated with the entity.
 The method further includes conducting a content auction for the entity-action pair based in part on auction bids received for the entity-action pairs.
 The method additionally includes selecting third-party content based on a result of the content auction, the third-party content being configured to perform the online action in response to input from a user interface device.
 The method also includes providing the search results, the search entity, and the selected third-party content for presentation as part of a search result screen.